Sonic Waveform Data

 Acoustic data are recorded in DLIS format.
 Each of the eight waveforms generally consists of 512 samples, each recorded every 10 (monopole P&S) and 40 microsec (all dipole modes), at depth intervals of 15.24 cm (6 inches).
 The original data in DLIS format is first loaded on a Sun system using GeoFrame software.
 The packed waveform data files are then converted into ASCII and finally binary format.

-Each line is composed of the entire waveform set recorded at each depth, preceded by the depth (multiplied by 10 to be stored as an integer).
-In the general case of 8 waveforms with 512 samples per waveform, this corresponds to 1 + 4x512 = 4097 columns.
+Each line is composed of the entire waveform set recorded at each depth, preceded by the depth value.
+In the general case of 8 receivers with 512 samples per waveform, this corresponds to 1 + 4x512 = 4097 columns.
 In this hole, the specifications of the files are:

 Number of columns: 4097 (4098 in cross dipole files)